Balalae Island mass graves: Discovery of the mass graves

 The mass graves were discovered after the war by Australian investigators in November 1945.
 They exhumed the remains of over 400 bodies from the mass graves.
 They also found two sets of broken rosary beads, both of which were missing their crucifixes.
 Japanese authorities denied the war crime and claimed that the prisoners were lost at sea when their transport was torpedoed.

+In his report on the war crimes, Australian Army Major E C Milliken concluded the only person who could be held responsible was chief of the Construction Unit Lt.
+Commander Osaki.
+While Osaki as well as Lt.
+Commander Miyake Isamu (三宅勇)—the last officer in charge of Balalae—were both detained for questioning at Sugamo Prison, the two were ultimately released without charges.